-Illustrators Australia is for the most part run by member volunteers.
+Illustrators Australia is, for the most part, run by member volunteers.
 It is a community, not a service.
-The offerings of the organisation are as good as the members make them to be and it can only function when members participate in planning and running its activities.
+The offerings of the organisation are as good as the members make them and it can only function when members participate in planning and running its activities.
 We get out of it what we put in.

 If you want to actively participate in the illustration community and work in exciting ways with fellow illustrators, this is your opportunity.